Black and white illustration of a sunflower with layered petals and a dark center speckled with small white dots.

 Locations

-Sessions can either be face-to-face at my private practice, located in Clapham, where I see clients on a Wednesday morning or online at various times from Tuesday to Saturday.
+Sessions can either be face-to-face at my private practice, located in Clapham & London Bridge, or online at various times from Tuesday to Saturday.

 Fees

 My fee is £75 for face-to-face sessions and £65 for online sessions.
-Payment is required 48 hours before your session and can be made by bank transfer.
+Concessions are available, please enquire for more details.

 Contact Us